darrenjw/scala-course/exercises/Spark.md

 * The data is a simple CSV file, so can be parsed easily with Spark's built-in CSV parser.
 Write a Spark shell script to read the data and fit a simple logistic regression model for the final column (Spam or not) given the other variables.
 * Use Lasso regression to shrink out some of the variables.
 Choose your Lasso regularisation parameter by cross-validation.
 How many of the 57 predictor variables drop out of the regression in this case?

+### 3. Analysis of social media data

+* A less statistical and more data-engineering based Spark exercise can be found in the materials I prepared for an [FPNE Meetup session](https://github.com/darrenjw/FPNEM-2017-03/).
+The [main exercise](https://github.com/darrenjw/FPNEM-2017-03/blob/master/Twitter.md) concerns the analysis of 1M geotagged tweets from the Newcastle city area.
+The dataset is [here](http://www.mas.ncl.ac.uk/~ndjw1/share/UO-Twitter-1m.csv.gz).

 #### eof